-The maximum penalty for a company for a breach of the business acquisition provisions of the Commerce Act is a fine of NZ\$5 million.
+The maximum penalty for a company for a breach of the business acquisition provisions of the Commerce Act is a fine of NZ\$10 million or three times the commercial gain resulting from the breach (or 10% of turnover if this cannot be easily established).
 The maximum penalty for an individual is a fine of NZ\$500,000.